I've been wondering why things have been hot as volume-wise.

 These people poured wet concrete over train tracks.

-And this goes back to the call I got a minute ago wanting to know the difference between uh how how does Bush stack up with Ronald Reagan?
+We have the Sarkozy bites, and this goes back to the call I got a minute ago wanting to know the difference between how does Bush stack up with Ronald Regan.

-He addressed a joint meeting of the House and the Senate.
+He addressed a joint meeting of the House and the Senate and we've cut all the applause here.

 It's been shortened for the uh constraints of time to deal with constraints of time.

-But uh I want you to when you listen to these things, forget that it's a Frenchman.
+But uh, I want you to, when you listen to these things, forget that it's a Frenchman.

-That's that's marvelous and and and tremendous enough.
+That's marvelous and and and tremendous enough.

 So do keep in mind that it's a Frenchman.

-The America that we love throughout the world embodies this extraordinary ability to grant each and every person a second chance.
+The America that we love throughout the world embodies this extraordinary ability to grant each and every person a second chance, another chance, because in America, failure is never the last word.

 There is always another chance.

-Here, in your country, on this soil, both the humblest and the most illustrious citizens alike know that nothing is owed to them.
+Here in your country, on this soil, both the humblest and the most illustrious citizens alike know that nothing is owed to them and that everything has to be earned.

 That is what constitutes the moral value of America.